Event Open to High School Girls in Grades 9-11

-Steve Karbowski '93 enters his 15th season as head women's soccer coach at Siena College.
-The winningest coach in program history, Karbowski led the Saints to the program's first-ever MAAC Tournament Championship and NCAA Women's College Cup Appearance in 2010.
+Steve Karbowski '93 enters his 18th season as head women's soccer coach at Siena College.
+The winningest coach in program history, Karbowski has led the Saints to the program's first two MAAC Tournament Championships and NCAA Tournament appearances over the past six seasons (2010, 2015).

 A 1993 graduate of Siena College, Karbowski has amassed a 162-140-34 (.533) overall record as the head coach of his alma mater, including an 87-60-19 (.581) mark in the MAAC.
 A two-time MAAC Coach of the Year (2001, 2002), Karbowski picked up his milestone 100th career coaching win with a 2-1 victory at Holy Cross on Sept.
 24, 2010.

-In his first 14 years at the helm, Karbowski has guided the Saints to eight MAAC Tournament Appearances, six seasons of 10 or more wins and .500 or better records in eight of the past 10 years.
+In his first 17 years at the helm, Karbowski has guided the Saints to 11 MAAC Tournament Appearances, eight seasons of 10 or more wins and .500 or better records in 11 of the past 13 years.
 Additionally, he led the Saints to 15 straight home wins from 2009-11 and 20 consecutive non-conference home wins from 2007-12.